dkarczmarski/go-kweb-lang/README.md

 ### usage examples

+by default, the web server starts on port 8080.

-run only for the `pl` language and calculate dashboard data once at startup:
+the easiest way is to run only for your language (for example `pl`), calculate dashboard data once at startup, and skip PR checking when you don't provide a GitHub API token:

 ```
-go-kweb-lang -lang-codes=pl -run-once
+go-kweb-lang -lang-codes=pl -run-once -skip-pr
 ```

 run for the `pl` and `de` languages, refresh data every 1 minute, and use a token from the `.github-token.txt` file to communicate with the GitHub API: